seanthegeek/yaramail/docs/source/index.md

 ### Outlook Web Access (OWA)

 1. Create a new email and leave it open a separate window.
-2. Drag from the inbox or other folder and drop it in the message of the draft.
+2. Drag the email from the inbox or other folder and drop it in the message of the draft.
 3. Download the attachment that was created in step 2

 Emails that are already attached to an email can be downloaded from OWA like